Save on cloud spending: Five essential AWS cost management strategies that work

 The cloud offers scalability, and is far more dynamic in terms of consumption—you pay for what you use.
 Despite the cost and labor effectiveness of cloud architecture, businesses often find themselves facing new cost management challenges.

 When operations teams make decisions daily that affect the cost and size of your cloud architecture, keeping tabs on your cloud costs can become taxing.
 Few organizations still manually track their cloud costs via spreadsheets, and those organizations that do only find this task grows more challenging as the cloud infrastructure expands.

-According to the IDC Multicloud Management Survey, 2019, 54.5 percent of organizations say their business teams' needs determine cloud usage.
+According to the IDC Multicloud Management Survey, 2019, 54.5 percent of organizations say their business teams' requirements determine the cloud usage.
 There are many strategies businesses can use to manage cloud costs and gain better visibility.
 Some of these include:

 1. Organize costs

 Any data set can be grouped into one or multiple categories, which is why tags are a powerful feature for organizing data.
 In the same manner, cloud costs can be grouped using tags.

 For example, consider a project that contains all of the services applicable for an application.
 One set of tags could represent the components of that application (i.e. front end, back end) and another set of tags could represent common costs across applications (i.e. development, staging, testing).
 Creating customized tags based on the usage type of account is an efficient way to organize your cloud costs.

 2. Consolidate accounts

 Based on your organization's cloud architecture, the functions to be performed on the cloud varies across teams.
 When you consolidate accounts by creating business units, you can easily assign ownership for the cloud cost to a business owner.
 With business units, you can view monthly cloud costs, and see the percentage change in the cloud costs accrued for a particular unit.
-This ensures accountability for your cloud bills.
+This ensures accountability for your AWS bills.